microsoft/cobalt/tests/README.md

 - assert.sh is the code used for the test functions needed for the test files.
 - main.sh is the file that initiates the tests
-- test.sh is an example file for testing the existence of resource groups in a subscription
+  - sampleTest1.sh is an example file for testing the existence of resource groups in a subscription
-- test2.sh is an example file for testing the existence resources in a resource group
+  - sampleTest2.sh is an example file for testing the existence resources in a resource group

 ## Asserts

-The following command chech for the existence of these resource (or resource gruop)
+The following command check for the existence of these resources (or resource group):
 - assertRG \<resource_group_name\>
 - assertResource \<resource_group_name\> \<resource_type\> \<resource_name\>
 - assertSubnet \<resource-group-name\> \<vnet-name\> \<subnet-name\>